Local Haunts (Influx Press, 2025)

 Owls and Flowers: Alan Garner’s The Owl Service At 50

-I cannot remember when I first read Alan Garner’s The Owl Service (1967); like its inspiration, The Mabinogion, or the Stone of Gronw that sits at the centre of its mystery, it seems to have always been here.
-It’s an unusual feeling because the novel is not particularly old by standards of literature – it turns fifty on the 21st of August – and yet it … Continue reading Owls and Flowers: Alan Garner’s The Owl Service At 50
+I cannot remember when exactly I first read Alan Garner’s The Owl Service (1967).
+Like its inspiration, The Mabinogion, or the Stone of Gronw that sits at the centre of its mystery, it seems to have always been there.
+It’s an unusual feeling because the novel is not particularly old by standards of literature – it turns fifty on the 21st of August – and yet it feels old.
+It may … Continue reading Owls and Flowers: Alan Garner’s The Owl Service At 50

 Folk Horror: Hours Dreadful and Things Strange